telerik/xaml-docs/knowledge-base/kb-pdfviewer-scroll-to-last-page.md

 	{
 		if (e.NewValue >= this.pdfViewer.VerticalScrollBar.Maximum)
 		{
 			// The user scrolled to the end of the document.
-Load the next one.
 		}
 	}